PankajRawat333/TemperatureAlert/README.md

 # TemperatureAlert

+## Requirement
+Device is ingesting Temperature data in every minute.
+Every device has own temperature breach setting.
+User should get temperature breach alert.

+When temperature will breach continuously, alerts should generate in the following order.
+1. The first alert should generate in 5 minute
+2. After first alert second, third and so on alert should generate in 10 minutes of interval.

 ## Architecture
 ![alt text](https://github.com/PankajRawat333/TemperatureAlert/blob/master/TemperatureAlert%20(1).jpg)

 ## Temperature Event Simulator
-This is simple console application to send temperature breach alert into eventHub in every minutes.
+This is simple console application to send temperature breach alert inteventHub in every minute.

 https://github.com/PankajRawat333/TemperatureAlert/tree/master/Code/AlertFunction/AlertEventhubSimulator